Patryks1/Simple-FE-BE-Test/README.md

 Tips:

-Use best practices.
+* Use best practices.
-Don't worry if you don't finish every thing.
+* Don't worry if you don't finish every thing.
-Frontend is setup with bootstrap.
+* Frontend is setup with bootstrap.
+* You can create new files.
-The frontend proxy is setup to accept /cat/{limit} no absolute url is needed in fetch request.
+* The frontend proxy is setup to accept /cat/{limit} no absolute url is needed in fetch request.
-If you have any questions please ask them.
+* If you have any questions please ask them.